Francis Xavier: Missions

-Shortly before leaving for the East, Xavier issued a famous instruction to Father Gaspar Barazeuz who was leaving to go to Ormuz (a kingdom on an island in the Persian Gulf, formerly attached to the Empire of Persia, now part of Iran), that he should mix with sinners:
+Shortly before leaving for the East, Xavier issued a famous instruction to Father Gaspar Barazeuz who was leaving to go to Ormus (a Portuguese vassal kingdom on an island in the Persian Gulf, now part of Iran), that he should mix with sinners:

 Modern scholars assess the number of people converted to Christianity by Francis Xavier at around 30,000.
-While some of Xavier's methods have subsequently come under criticism (he forced converts to take Portuguese names and to dress in Western clothes, approved the persecution of the Eastern Church, and used the Goa government as a missionary tool), he has also earned praise.
+While some of Xavier's methods have subsequently come under criticism, he has also earned praise.
 He insisted that missionaries adapt to many of the customs, and most certainly to the language, of the culture they wish to evangelise.
 And unlike later missionaries, Xavier supported an educated native clergy.
 Though for a time it seemed that persecution had subsequently destroyed his work in Japan, Protestant missionaries three centuries later discovered that approximately 100,000 Christians still practised the faith in the Nagasaki area.

 Francis Xavier's work initiated permanent change in eastern Indonesia, and he became known as the "Apostle of the Indies" – in 1546–1547 he worked in the Maluku Islands among the people of Ambon, Ternate, and Morotai (or Moro), and laid the foundations for a permanent mission.
-After he left the Maluku Islands, others carried on his work, and by the 1560s there were 10,000 Roman Catholics in the area, mostly on Ambon.
+After he left the Maluku Islands, others carried on his work.
+By the 1560s there were 10,000 Roman Catholics in the area, mostly on Ambon.
 By the 1590s, there were 50,000 to 60,000.

 Role in the Goa Inquisition

-In 1546, Francis Xavier proposed the establishment of the controversial Goa Inquisition in a letter addressed to the Portuguese King, John III.
+In 1546, Francis Xavier proposed the establishment of the Goa Inquisition in a letter addressed to the Portuguese King, John III.
 Xavier addresses the King as the 'Vicar of Christ', owing to his royal patronage over Christianity in the East Indies.
 In a letter dated 20 January 1548, he requests the king to be tough on the Portuguese governor in India so that he may be active in propagating the faith.
 Xavier also wrote to the Portuguese king asking for protection in regards to new converts who were being harassed by Portuguese commandants.
-Francis Xavier died in 1552 without ever living to see the commencement of the Goa Inquisition.
+Francis Xavier died in 1552 without ever living to see the start of the Goa Inquisition.

+Educational institutions

+A number of educational institutions are named after him, including: